Auckland Grammar School: History

 A documentary on the school titled Grammar Boys was aired in July 2005 on TV3.

 Architecture

 The main building was constructed in 1916, designed by the architectural firm of Arnold & Abbott.
-It, and the adjacent caretakers residence are in the Spanish Mission style.
+It and the adjacent caretaker's residence are designed in the Spanish Mission style.
 Following the completion of the main building, three smaller buildings were constructed in the same style; the library block to the north, the gymnasium to the south and a toilet block adjoining the main building.
+The main building is listed by Heritage New Zealand as a Category I Historic Place.

 In the 1950s, a large science block was constructed to the south of the main block in a modern style with metal windows.
-Further to the south again is a concrete block from the early 1970s raised on Pilotis to give access to the upper playing fields.
-Between it and the 1920 gymnasium is a large gymnasium which was constructed in the mid 1970s and opened by the Prime Minister Robert Muldoon.
+Further to the south again is a concrete block built in the early 1970s, raised on pilotis to give access to the upper playing fields.
+Between it and the 1920 gymnasium is a large gymnasium which was constructed in the mid-1970s and opened by then Prime Minister Robert Muldoon.